Brainydaps/DataEntry/README.md

 ## License

-This project is licensed under the CC By NC 4.0 License.
+This project is licensed under the CC BY-NC 4.0 License.
 See the `LICENSE` file for more details.